mindkin/hourfleet/docs/api.md

 ### Search APIs

-Some search type APIs resturn lists of multiple resources in the same call.
+Some search type APIs resturn lists of multiple resources in one call.
 These search APIs have a bunch of things in common that are useful to know:

-1. Date ranges, and other options.
+1. Date ranges, and other filtering options.
-1. Ranges with: filtering, sorting, distinct
+1. Filtering fields, sorting and distinct result sets
-1. Pagination with: offsets and result limits
+1. Pagination with: offsets and limits
 1. Embedded resources, which is useful to minimize chatty requests for key dependent resources.
 1. Metadata that summarize the returned result set, useful for summarising results, and pagination displays.

-Some search APIs return different results based upon the caller or other environment conditions (like the current time).
+Some search APIs return different results based upon the caller or other environment conditions, for exmaple: the current time, or the state of the resource.

 For example, if a car owner wants to see their list of bookings that are in a particular state, they can call: `GET /cars/{Id}/bookings?states=Approved,InUse`

-This resultset would be very different if the borrower called the same API with the same paramters.
+The result set from that search would be very different if the borrower called the same API with the same parameters.

 #### Ranges

 Some search API's support ranges such as ranges in dates and times.

-Ranges are always optional, and will have a default range if not specified.
+Date ranges are always optional, and will have a default range if not specified.
 The default range may be different between APIs.
 The intention of having a default range is to keep the result set to a meaningful limit of results, as opposed to returning all resources for all time (which can be very expensive to compute and expensive to transport across HTTP).

 >Note: Default ranges should be included in the documentation of the individual APIs.